 This was an excellent result given that in the defence of honest and reasonable mistake it is usually quite an easy task to provide evidence of an honest mistake however there is often a difficulty in proving that it was reasonable.

-Drive whilst suspended are serious charges that can result in imprisonment, automatic loss of licence for significant amounts of time.
+Drive whilst suspended is a serious charge that can result in imprisonment or automatic loss of licence for a significant period of time.

 In order to obtain a great result you will require a traffic expert solicitor that has excellent knowledge of the law relating to such matters including preparation and advocacy skills.
 Our experienced criminal defence lawyers and accredited specialist in criminal law can help you achieve the best result possible.